 If you're looking for the most successful options strategy, you’ll have to try them out and find which ones work best for you.
 Ultimately, it’s a matter of your preference and risk tolerance.
 Yes, options are risky if you don't have the proper risk management strategies in place.
 This is the case for any type of trading in the stock market.
 Every trade has risk and needs to be managed.

 The world of trading options can be very confusing if you're just getting started.
-There are a lot of different moving parts and options trading techniques but it's important to get the overall concept down first before delving into specific options trading strategies.
+There are a lot of different moving parts and options trading techniques but it's important to get the overall concept down first before delving into specific options trading tips.

 If you're not familiar with how to trade options or what an option is then let's give you a basic understanding.
 In the traditional world of trading, people buy and sell shares of a stock.
 That means that they own some number of shares of the particular company.

 With options, the concept is a bit different.
 You don't own actual shares of the company.
-It’s more like one is renting the shares from a lender, or the other side of it, a lender is renting out their shares to someone who desires to possibly buy them.
+It’s more like one is renting the shares from a lender.
+The other side of it is a lender renting out their shares to someone who desires to possibly buy them.

 Here's the textbook definition of an option: